zwpride/zwpride/README.md

 </div>

-I am studing for the degree of master 👨‍🎓 in computer science and engineering, BUAA.
+I am studing for the degree of doctor 👨‍🎓 in computer science and engineering, BUAA.

 I am working for my project about Code&SE LLM.